 Preferred Alternative 2.
-Reinstate all endorsements for those who renewed their permit in the year in which they failed to renew their endorsement.
-Require rock shrimpers eligible to have their endorsements reinstated to apply for a limited access endorsement within one year after the effective date of the final rule of for this amendment.
-Note: Eligible individuals need to have had an endorsement at one time.
+Reinstate all endorsements for those vessel owners who renewed their open access permit in the year in which they failed to renew their limited access endorsement.
+Require vessel owners eligible to have their vessel endorsements reinstated to apply for a limited access endorsement within one year after the effective date of the final rule of for this amendment.
+Note: Eligible vessels need to have had an endorsement at one time.

 Alternative 3.
-Extend the time allowed to renew rock shrimp endorsements to one calendar year after the effective date for this action
+Extend the time allowed to renew rock shrimp endorsements to one calendar year after the effective date for this action fishing effort changes as a result of the alternatives.
+Higher levels of effort could result in greater fishing mortality and greater bycatch mortality.